vruss/skoterleder-react/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, with Node.js installed, you can run:

+### `npm install`

+Installs the dependencies in the local node_modules folder.

+By default, npm install will install all modules listed as dependencies in package.json.

 ### `npm start`